 Below are the current Genealogy Programs that the Huntsville Public Library offers:

 If your family tree is missing some branches, then sign up for “Exploring Ancestry.com”, a workshop devoted to teaching the basics of this online family history resource.
-The workshop will be held from 5:30 to 6:45 p.m. on Thursday, April 11, 2019.
-Future classes will be held on the first Friday of each month from 11:30 a.m. to 12:45 p.m.
-Develop the skill sets needed for online genealogical research.
+The workshop will be held from 11:30 a.m. to 12:45 p.m. on the first Friday of each month.
+The next class will be on Friday, August 9 (instead of August 2 due to the Frances Sprott Goforth Genealogy Weekend being held on August 2 and 3). from Develop the skill sets needed for online genealogical research.
 Learn how to navigate the different learning centers and databases.
 Discover family tree members using Ancestry.com tools such as vital, census, military, and immigration records.
 The site is free to library patrons when used on the library’s computers.
 Limit 4 per session.
 This program is for adults 17 and older.
-Register online at myhuntsvillelibrary.com or contact Mary Kokot, Adult Services Coordinator, at 936-291-5471.
+Register here or contact Mary Kokot, Adult Services Coordinator, at 936-291-5471.